 You can’t expect to get far in life without persistence.
 I’m not saying you won’t survive or that you can’t get by, just that you won’t be able to realize your dreams that way.
 In fact, there are people from all walks of life with incredible talents and highly-developed skills who are not particularly successful.
-Some would even be considered “losers” in certain circles, simply because they’ve never reached the height of their respective professions, despite extensive knowledge and experience.
+Some would even be considered “losers” in certain circles, simply because they’ve never reached the height of their respective professions, despite extensive knowledge and experience in their fields.

 On the flip-side, there are others who are not particularly talented or smart, who somehow manage to become multi-millionaires – and yes, even billionaires.
 But how can this be?
 How can it be that we’re told we have to go to school for x-number of years to become successful, while people like these have us all beat?
 Truth be told, you’ll often find that the most highly-educated among us are working for high school and college dropouts.